maxpsq/oracert/1Z0-062/01_Exploring_the_Oracle_Database_architecture/01_2_Memory_Structures.md

 ### Streams pool
 The Streams technology involves extracting change vectors from redo logs and apply them to remote databases.
 The process that read from redo logs and the process that applies changes require memory.
 Since 10g onward the Streams pool can be resized at any time.

+### Additional buffer cache pools
+Additional buffer cache pools are memory areas formatted with specific block sizes, different from the block size set during the creation of the database.
+They are used as the default database buffer cache.
 ### Shared I/O pool
 Used for Securfile LOBs operations if NOCACHE (default) is used for the LOBs